Guide to VeraCrypt – Safely Encrypt Files

 The program will let you know once it has generated an encryption key.

-Now you'll be asked to create a VeraCrypt rescue disk, which is important in the event that critical VeraCrypt data is damaged or if Windows has problems when booting up.
+Now you'll be asked to create a VeraCrypt rescue disk, which is important in the event that critical VeraCrypt data is damaged or if Windows has boot-up problems.

 You can leave the program's default path or select your own.
 After clicking on Next a ZIP file will be created containing all of the rescue disk's essential data.

-VeraCrypt's rescue disk makes sure that you won't have any difficulties accessing your encrypted partition if Windows should become damaged or experience problems.
+VeraCrypt's rescue disk makes sure that you won't have any difficulties accessing your encrypted partition if Windows becomes damaged or experiences any problems.

-The content of this file can be copied into the root directory (the highest folder level) of a USB stick that has been formatted with FAT or FAT32.
+The file's content can be copied into the root directory (the highest folder level) of a USB stick that has been formatted with FAT or FAT32.

 VeraCrypt stores all of the essential files for recovering access to encrypted partitions in the rescue disk.